Skip to main content

 Publications

-Learn more about key research findings at Simpson Querrey Lung Institute for Translational Science (SQLIFTS) through our selected publications.
-SQLIFTS boasts two researchers, Navdeep Chandel, PhD, and Richard Wunderink, MD, who regularly rank among the Clarivate list of most highly cited researchers.
+Learn more about key research findings at Simpson Querrey Lung Institute for Translational Science (SQLIFTS) through these selected publications.
+SQLIFTS boasts two researchers, Navdeep Chandel, PhD and Richard Wunderink, MD, who regularly rank among the Clarivate list of most highly cited researchers.

 Understanding COVID-19

-SQLIFTS investigators developed a model, published in Nature, to explain the unique pathobiology of COVID-19 and identified secondary bacterial pneumonia as an important contributor to outcomes in patients with COVID-19 in the American Journal of Respiratory and Critical Care Medicine.
+SQLIFTS investigators developed a model, published in Nature, to explain the unique pathobiology of COVID-19, and have identified secondary bacterial pneumonia as an important contributor to outcomes in patients with COVID-19 in a study published in the American Journal of Respiratory and Critical Care Medicine.
+SQLIFTS investigators also identified distinct T cell responses that correlate with outcome in SARS-CoV-2 pneumonia in a study published in Nature Immunology.

-Investigators in SQLIFTS have made key contributions to our understanding of how cellular metabolism can be targeted as a treatment for lung cancer, according to a study published by Nature.
+Investigators at SQLIFTS have made key contributions to our understanding of how cellular metabolism can be targeted as a treatment for lung cancer, in a study published in Nature.

 Understanding Healthcare-Related Disparities